dichaelen/ContainersOnAzure_IntroLab/README.md

 * Go to https://portal.azure.com
 * All Services
 * Ubuntu Server
+  * Provide a username and password (you will need this later when connecting using SSH)
   * Location: West Europe
-     * Subscription: Choose the relevant one
+     * Subscription: Type in a unqiue name
-  * No Need for optional settings
+  * No need for optional settings
 * Wait for the server to be created - you can get started on the next steps in the lab and return. here after 5-10 mins...
 An altert will also pop-up in the portal when deployment is completed.
 * Login to the Ubunto server using your SSH tool
       * Install Docker by running the commands below (official guide [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)):